 18th Annual HERITAGE DAYS WEEKEND: June 27 & June 28, 2015!

-The detailed Heritage Days 2015 brochure will be available in mid-May.
+The detailed Heritage Days 2015 program brochure/guide & map will be available and posted here by late May.

 Use the HM App to find Heritage sites.
 Search for Heritage Montgomery, Maryland in Google Play or the App Store.

 SITE LISTING FOR HERITAGE DAYS 2015

 History Park, an 1884 railroad complex, features a 1918 steam locomotive and caboose, train station, and museum located in the Freight House.
 Child-friendly, interactive local history exhibits and special activities on RR track safety.
 Live entertainment.

 100 DeSellum Avenue, Gaithersburg

 Explore this restored 1899 observatory, one of six built around the world to determine the “wobble of the earth.”
 Solar observations (weather permitting), entertainment, and children’s activities.

 River Road and end of Riley’s Lock Road, Poolesville